 The Llwyn Isaf site is Gwynedd Council’s preferred site for the anaerobic digestion plant.
 It is well placed to treat food waste from across the whole of Gwynedd and the location allows the biofertiliser produced as part of the process to be used on local farmland.

-The plant would consist of a reception building, process and storage tanks and is designed to look similar to a conventional group of farm buildings and storage silos.
+The plant consists of a reception building, process and storage tanks and is designed to look similar to a conventional group of farm buildings and storage silos.

 The traffic to and from the site will not have a major impact on the surrounding road network.
 Lorries will travel to and from the site along the existing access road through Graianog quarry.
 More information on vehicle movements can be found on the planning application on the Council’s website.